Do I Need To Groom My Labrador?

 Since many people ask why my dogs don’t shed or need grooming comes down to nutrition.
 Now, before you click out of this page because you are so in love with the label design of your dog food bag, and the commercial that accompanies it (I know, its cute!)—oh yeah—and JOE—let me tell you what I’ve learned over the past 30 years of owning and caring for Labradors.
 Or better yet, I’ll give you the short version and I’ll give you some reading in a minute if you want the long version—deal???
 Deal!

-A species-appropriate diet for canines includes plenty of fresh, lean, high quality MEAT—their teeth sure do give us a big ‘hint’ that they are carnivores and tell us a little about their ancestral diet.
+This diet includes plenty of fresh, lean, high quality MEAT—their teeth sure do give us a big ‘hint’ that they are carnivores and tell us a little about their ancestral diet.
 But they were not ONLY meant for muscle and organ meat, but also a wide variety of nutrients in a dietary (not sprayed-on-synthetic) form of these nutrients in the pulverized form, and predominately of veggies, fruits, herbs, and grasses.
 In the wild, not only do dogs graze (and no, not because the constantly need to puke) and get the variety of herbs, veggies (corn does NOT qualify—remember its used to fatten pigs!) and fruits this way, but they also would have eaten the stomach contents of their prey which would have included all of the above—conveniently pre-digested, or course.
 Never, once, in nature have carnivores—more specifically canines—eaten a diet full or processed carbohydrates or sugars.
 Yet, that is the predominant amount of ingredients in today’s kibble—not to mention a growing number of legumes for cheap proteins that are now outnumbering the amount of meat sources in our kibble.
 Legumes are not even species-appropriate for canines, and, therefore, are causing even more skin & coat allergies, ear infections, digestion issues, bad breath, dental disease and diseases like diabetes, Crohn’s, and Addision’s disease.
 Add to that the phytoestrogen properties of legumes and you have the hormonal disaster that also results in all of the above conditions and more.
 The only kibble I can conscientiously recommend is Life’s Abundance All Life Stages.
 No phytoestrogens, low carb, ALL organic (its important to get the non GMO ingredients as well–a company looking for a profit will pay for the .34 per ounce of vit C, or they the organic one at .74 per ounce form, get all the benefits from it, not just have a non-effective amount–that’s what L.A. does) , and price per feeding is less than any other premium brand I know (so the bag may cost you a tidbit more, but it will last twice as long) To learn more about the mission and quality of the company and the food, click here.

 The Hormonal “Curve” ball